renatoathaydes/wasmin/README.md

 The `expression` will be repeatedly evaluated until `break` is called.

-To avoid infinite loops, most `loop` expressions will start with a break check, as in this example:
+To avoid infinite loops, most `loop` expressions will start or end with a break check, as in this example:

 ```rust
 mut i = 0;